Developer Configuration (Usrcfg)

 Enabling XTAL during sleep will significantly increase power consumption.

-When using UART or LOGUART as wake-up sources, the voltage and clock source settings during sleep need to be adjusted.
-Configurable parameters are as follows:
+When using UART or LOGUART as a wakeup source, the clock source during sleep need to be modified.
+The configurable parameters are as follows:

 .xtal_mode_in_sleep = XTAL_OFF, /* set xtal mode during sleep mode, see enum xtal_mode_sleep for detail */